AILET Exam Paper with Ans Keys: Section III-LEGAL APTITUDE

 (d) The contract would be valid.

-82. Facts: and B, a Hindu couple were married to each other.
+82. Facts: A and B, a Hindu couple were married to each other.
 Owing to difference between them, they decided to get divorced.
 They entered into a contract laying down the condition that both parties had to adhere to.
 One of the terms of the contract was that their children would not be entitled to claim the ancestral property of A, the husband.

 (a) The contract will be void since the children are not a party to the contract.